Design freelancers, teams, and agencies love design.

 How will what I am suggesting improve the way our audience interacts with our business?

-These conversations also allow you to uncover how much research your design team or agency did to inform the designs they presented you.
+These conversations uncover how much research your design team or agency did to inform the designs they presented you.
 For example, when you ask why something looks a certain way, or flows in a specific manner, you want to get more back than a blank stare and a mumbled, “well, just because.”

 An agency that explains the functional whys behind their creative choices will produce work that will satisfy your business needs.
 They discovered how your real customers and clients need a design to look and feel, and then they built that for you.